jlu-ilr-hydro/odmf/docs/docs/source/odmf/about.md

 ## CUAHSI WaterOneFlow Interface

-To access the Schwingbach valley data with other software than the ODMF server, an interface is used.
+To access the Schwingbach valley data with other software than the ODMF server, a special interface is used.
 This interface is called WaterOneFlow interface.
 It makes public datasets accessible in the so called HIS Central network.
 All endpoints in this network can be accessed and utilized by tools, provided by the CUAHSI organziation.
-The integration of the WOF interface into the ODMF server system is described in the further chapter.
+The integration of the WOF interface into the ODMF server system is described in the following chapter.

 ### CUAHSI Tools